A finite volume scheme for the local sensing chemotaxis model

 \item[\textbf{(H3)}] Cell motility: The function $\gamma$ is defined by~\eqref{1.motility}.

 \item[\textbf{(H4)}] Initial data: The functions $u^0$ and $\eps v^0$ are nonnegative and belong respectively to $L^2(\Omega)$ and $H^1(\Omega)$. \end{itemize}

-Let us precise that the scheme that we propose can be used for other cell motilities than \eqref{1.motility} (see Section~\ref{sec:DKTY_testcase} for an example), but the numerical analysis is limited to the exponential motility prescribed in \textbf{(H3)}.
+{ \begin{remark} Let us precise that the scheme that we propose can be used for other cell motilities than \eqref{1.motility} (see the numerical illustrations in Section~\ref{sec:DKTY_testcase} for an example), but the numerical analysis is limited to the exponential motility prescribed in \textbf{\emph{(H3)}}.
+Indeed, the core of our analysis relies on the entropy dissipation of the system \eqref{1.equ}--\eqref{1.motility} exposed (at the continuous level) in Section~\ref{sec.keyest}, which holds for the specific motility prescribed in~\eqref{1.motility}.
+Adapting the analysis - and possibly the numerical scheme - to other motilities will be the subject of a future work. \end{remark}}

 Under these hypothesis, we first prove in Theorem~\ref{thm.exi} that the scheme admits a unique positive solution at each time step.
 We also show that the solutions of the scheme satisfy a discrete counterpart of the entropy estimate (see~\eqref{1.EI} below) established in~\cite{BLT21,FuJi21a,JiWa20}.
 The proof of Theorem~\ref{thm.exi} strongly relies on the linearly implicit structure of our scheme.
 More precisely, this structure allows us to rewrite the scheme as linear systems of equations.
 Then, we prove that the associated matrices are invertible and admit some monotonicity properties ensuring the nonnegativity of the solutions.